dm-drogeriemarkt/log-capture/README.md

                 info("^something interesting$"),
                 error("terrible")
         );

-        //is the same assertion, but also asserts the order of this log messages logCapture.assertLoggedInOrder(
+        //is the same assertion, but also asserts the order of these log messages logCapture.assertLoggedInOrder(
                 info("^something interesting$"),
                 error("terrible")
         );

         //assert that no log message containing "something unwanted" with any log level exists
-        // and that no log message with level DEBUG exists logCapture.assertNotLogged(
+        //and that no log message with level DEBUG exists logCapture.assertNotLogged(
                 any("something unwanted"),
                 debug()